 Day 24: The argument for chastity within marriage was adapted from an Issues Etc. interview with John Kleinig on the topic of chastity.
-A paper titled "The Beauty of Chastity" is available at johnkleinig.com under the publications tab.
+A paper titled "The Beauty of Chastity" is available at johnkleinig.com under the Articles, Essays & Outlines tab.